palewire/californiacivicdata.org/_posts/2014-09-24-calaccess-code-convening.markdown

 We built `django-calaccess-raw-data` for folks who wanted to build applications on top of CAL-ACCESS.
 It doesn't provide much abstraction, and still comes with a bring-your-own-analysis prerequisite, but it makes the database easier to consume.

 We also wanted to build a secondary tool to help folks move more quickly.
 That's where `django-calaccess-campaign-browser` comes in.
-It goes the next step and begins to clean, regroup, filter and transform the massive, hairy state database into something more legible and recognizable..
+It goes the next step and begins to clean, regroup, filter and transform the massive, hairy state database into something more legible.
 Installation is just as simple too:

 {% highlight bash %}
 $ pip install django-calaccess-campaign-browser